json-api/json-api/format/index.md

 that do not support a requested extension or combination of extensions **MUST** return a `406 Not Acceptable` status code.

+Servers **MAY** require a particular extensions to be used in every request and response.
+In this case, servers **MUST** return those extensions in every response in the `required-ext` media type parameter of the `Content-Type` header.
+The value of the `required-ext` parameter **MUST** be a comma-separated (U+002C COMMA, ",") list of extension names and must be limited to a subset of the extensions listed in `supported-ext`.

+For example: a response that includes the header `Content-Type: application/vnd.api+json; ext=ext2; supported-ext=ext1,ext2; required-ext=ext2`
+indicates that the server supports extensions "ext1" and "ext2" and requires use of extension "ext2" in every request and response.

+If the server requires a particular extension via `required-ext` media type parameter of the response, but the client does not supply it in the `ext` media type parameter of the request, the server **MUST** return a `406 Not Acceptable` status code.

 If the media type in the `Accept` header is supported by a server but the media type in the `Content-Type` header is unsupported, the server **MUST** return a `415 Unsupported Media Type` status code.